-This page will be updated with an overview and the most current information about where everything currently stands, and how you can stay involved and connected with our church during this time.
+This page is updated with an overview and the most current information about where we are with our re-opening plans, and how you can stay involved and connected with our church during this time.

 Recordings of our services are posted afterwards on our YouTube channel: https://www.youtube.com/channel/UCGIGgHuqx6wgiNUYg7ZTUGQ